learn-co-curriculum/python-p3-fileio/README.md

 ## Introduction

 When we work with computers, we need to do much more than execute code and browse the internet.
-If we want to save our work- or access data created by other programs and computers- we need to save it into **files**.
+If we want to save our work- or access data saved by other programs and computers- we need to use **files**.

 A **file** is simply a container for storing information.
 This can be as plaintext in `.txt` files, or in special formatted files with `.docx` or `.pdf`